space-physics/piradar/README.rst

 Radar using Red Pitaya for RF and Raspberry Pi 3 for quad-core signal processing.
 Initially used for ionospheric imaging at HF but via frequency translation could be used at microwave and other frequencies.

+To run the Red Pitaya radar on the bench, you need to

+1. generate a binary file containing a psuedorandom phase modulated signal with ``create_waveform``
+2. use GNU Radio to read that file and transmit it
+3. either on the same or separate Red Pitaya, receive the transmitted waveform and save it to file
+4. use a Python (or whatever) script to process the transmit and receive waveforms together e.g. cross-correlation, estimate number of lags to peak.

 .. contents::

 Setup Red Pitaya Radar software